kanidm/kanidm/book/src/integrations/oauth2.md

 ways.

 Claim values are mapped based on membership to groups.
-When an account is a member of multiple groups that would recieve the same claim, the values of these maps are merged.
+When an account is a member of multiple groups that would receive the same claim, the values of these maps are merged.

 To create or update a claim map on a client: